Carlota Joaquina of Spain: Princess of Brazil

 In 1788, when his eldest brother Joseph, Prince of Brazil died, Infante John became the first in line to his mother's throne.
 Soon he received the titles Prince of Brazil and 15th Duke of Braganza.
 Between 1788 and 1816, Carlota Joaquina was known as Princess of Brazil as the wife of the heir-apparent of the Portuguese throne.
 Some scholars believe that her disdain for Brazil led to behaviors that alienated her from both the people and her husband.

-His religious observances bored her, and their personalities were quite incompatible.
-Nevertheless, she gave birth to nine children during their marriage and, because they were all handsome, it was rumoured that especially the younger ones had a different father.

 After Queen Maria I was declared insane in 1792, Prince John took over the government in her name, even though he only took the title of Prince Regent in 1799.
 This change in events suited Carlota Joaquina's ambitious and sometimes malevolent nature.
 In the Portuguese court she would interfere frequently in matters of state, trying to influence the decisions of her husband; these attempts to meddle in politics displeased the Portuguese nobility and even the population.

-Because she was often excluded from government decisions, Carlota Joaquina organized a plot with the intention to take the reins of power from the Prince Regent.
+Because she was often excluded from government decisions, Carlota Joaquina organized a plot (Conspiração do Alfeite) with the intention to take the reins of power from the Prince Regent.
 She planned to have him arrested, declaring that, like his mother, he was incapable of rule.